 Catherine Wong has served as a member of our Board since June 2021.
 Since March 2023, Ms. Wong has served as Chief Operating Officer and Chief Product Officer of Entrata, Inc., a property management software company.
-Prior to Entrata, Ms. Wong held various roles at Domo, Inc., a publicly-traded cloud-based business intelligence platform, serving as Chief Operating Officer and Executive Vice President, Engineering from November 2015 to January 2023, after serving as Chief Product Officer and Executive Vice President, Engineering from September 2015 to November 2015 to March 2022 and Senior Vice President, Engineering from September 2013 to November 2015.
+Prior to Entrata, Ms. Wong held various roles at Domo, Inc., a publicly-traded cloud-based business intelligence platform, serving as Chief Operating Officer and Executive Vice President, Engineering from November 2015 to January 2023, after serving as Chief Product Officer and Executive Vice President, Engineering from November 2015 to March 2022 and Senior Vice President, Engineering from September 2013 to November 2015.
 Ms. Wong continued to provide advisory services to Domo through March 2023.
 Prior to joining Domo, Ms. Wong was Vice President, Engineering at Adobe Inc., a software company, from August 2009 to August 2013, and previously held various roles at Omniture, Inc., an online marketing and web analytics company, prior to its acquisition by Adobe.
 She currently serves as a member of the Boards of Directors of Human Interest, Inc., an employee benefit plan provider, and the Women Tech Council.
-Ms. Wong is qualified to serve on our Board due to her extensive experience as a senior engineering executive at enterprise technology companies and her deep knowledge of our industry.
+Ms. Wong received a B.S. in Computer Science from Brigham Young University.
+We believe that Ms. Wong is qualified to serve on our Board due to her extensive experience as a senior engineering executive at enterprise technology companies and her deep knowledge of our industry.